github/secure_headers/README.md

 ## Acknowledgements

-This project originated within the Security team at Twitter, and its contributors include
+This project originated within the Security team at Twitter.
+An archived fork from the point of transition is here: https://github.com/twitter-archive/secure_headers.

+Contributors include:
 * Neil Matatall @oreoshake
 * Chris Aniszczyk
 * Artur Dryomov